 Due to a last-minute change to the original legislation, ABLE accounts are only available to people whose disability onset prior to their 26th birthday.
 Many individuals who could benefit from ABLE accounts are left out, since many conditions can and do occur later in life, including multiple sclerosis, Lou Gehrig's disease or paralysis due to an accident.
-Additionally, veterans who become disabled as a result of their service after age 25 are currently ineligible for ABLE accounts.
+Additionally, veterans who become disabled after age 25 are currently ineligible for ABLE accounts.

 The ABLE Age Adjustment Act (S. 651/H.R.
 1814) would amend Section 529A(e) of the Internal Revenue Code to increase the eligibility threshold for ABLE accounts for onset of disability from prior to age 26 to prior to age 46.
-Previously introduced in the 114th and 115th Congresses, the bipartisan ABLE Age Adjustment Act was reintroduced in the 116th Congress by Senators Bob Casey (D-PA), Jerry Moran (R-KS), Chris Van Hollen (D-MD) and Pat Roberts (R-KS).
-A House version was also reintroduced by Representatives Cardenas (D-CA) and McMorris-Rodgers (R-WA).
+Previously introduced in the 114th, 115th, and 116th Congresses, the bipartisan ABLE Age Adjustment Act was reintroduced in the 117th Congress by Senators Bob Casey (D-PA), Jerry Moran (R-KS), Ron Wyden (D-OR), Chris Van Hollen (D-MD), John Boozman (R-AR), Richard Blumenthal (D-CT), and Lisa Murkowski (R-AK) and Representatives Cardenas (D-CA), McMorris-Rodgers (R-WA), and Judy Chu (D-CA).